 There were no injuries, but Snyder filed additional rounds and “in close proximity” of his children, who told Ottawa police their father “went psycho.”

-Kidder argued Snyder’s criminal history and alleged discharge of the gun were enough to present a danger to the public – “A bad combination in the state’s eyes” – and aggravated by Snyder’s history of non-compliance with terms of release.
+Kidder argued that Snyder’s criminal history and alleged discharge of the gun were enough to present a danger to the public – “a bad combination in the state’s eyes” – and aggravated by Snyder’s history of noncompliance with terms of release.

 Chief Judge H. Chris Ryan Jr. was unpersuaded and ruled against home confinement, citing past cases where Snyder didn’t abide by court-ordered terms.

-“Conditions weren’t working there,” Ryan said, “so I can’t think of any conditions that’s going to safeguard the public and individuals.”
+“Conditions weren’t working there,” Ryan said, “so I can’t think of any condition that’s going to safeguard the public and individuals.”